noahehall/theBookOfNoah/0current/aws/exams/services/lambda.md

   - logic within `exports.handler` is recreated, but the parent scope is reused
 - utilize the Test tab to create fake events, which will reveal errors that are normally hidden
 - lambda is prime for event-driven architectures, where known events trigger your fns
+- optimize performance by reducing latency and increasing throughput
+  - cold starts: reduce cold starts by preventing the following
+    - environment is not already initalized
+    - the fn hasnt been used for some time
+    - more concurrent invocations are required
+    - you pass an update fn
+  - warm starts: promote warms starts by implementing the following
+    - store and reference dependencies locally
+    - limit re-initialized of varibles
+    - add code to check for and reuse existing connections
+    - use tmp space as transient cache
+    - check that bg processes have completed

 ### anti patterns